 These are unprecedented circumstances and it is understandable that you may be finding things difficult.
 Seek support from your family, friends, line manager and colleagues.
 The Employee Assistance Programme is available 24/7 for expert help and guidance, please do use it, it is there to help you.

 Thursday 2 July and Friday 3 July have been designated as two non-working days and are in effect campus closure days, similar to our approach at Christmas.
 They serve as a mark of appreciation from Executive Board for how hard everyone has worked to make the transition to remote working.
 They apply to everyone and so it is important that everyone feels the benefit.
 For part time staff who do not work on Thursday and or Friday, they can take two of their usual working days off, as long as it falls within a fortnight of 2 and 3 July.
 Ideally these would be at the start of the following week, if operationally viable, in order to still feel the benefit of the longer weekend.
 These are not to be seen as two extra ‘floating’ annual leave days to be tagged on to later holidays, they are the equivalent of campus closure days just made available to everyone at the end of term.

 Teaching and Assessment

 Face-to-face teaching was stopped from 18 March on our campuses in York and London.
-The University will be introducing remote teaching and assessment from Monday 20 April.
+The University introduced remote teaching and assessment from Monday 20 April.